petryca/vue-stickies-backend-tutorial/server-integration.md

 2. **Existing Content:**
    - Visit `/abc12345` - should load from server
-   - Make changes - should auto-save after 1 second
+   - Make changes - should auto-save after 1 second using PUT
-   - Delete all stickies - should refresh to new state
+   - Delete all stickies - should use DELETE route and refresh to new state

 3. **Error Handling:**
    - Disconnect internet - should show error status